James D. Peterson: Federal judicial service

 On November 7, 2013, President Barack Obama nominated Peterson to serve as a United States district judge of the United States District Court for the Western District of Wisconsin, to the seat vacated by Judge John C. Shabaz, who assumed senior status on January 20, 2009.
-On February 6, 2014, his nomination was reported out of committee.
+On February 6, 2014, his nomination was reported out of committee by a voice vote, with 2 senators recorded as “no”.
 Cloture was filed on his nomination on May 6, 2014.
-On Thursday May 8, 2014, the Senate invoked cloture on his nomination by a 56–40 vote.
-Later the same day, his nomination was confirmed by a 70–24 vote.
+On May 8, 2014, the United States Senate invoked cloture on his nomination by a 56–40 vote.
+Later the day, his nomination was confirmed by a 70–24 vote.
 He received his judicial commission on May 12, 2014.
-He became Chief Judge on April 26, 2017.
+He became chief judge on April 26, 2017.

+Rulings

+Peterson ruled in favor of Steven Anderegg, a defendant accused of using AI to create obscene images of minors, then messaging them to a teenage boy on Instagram.
+He dismissed a charge in opposition to federal law, ruling that Anderegg has a constitutional, first amendment right to privately possess virtual child sexual assault material.